 How Cannabis Works

 The main cannabinoid compound called tetrahydrocannabinol (THC) is the main factor responsible for the increase in the appetite by cannabis consumption.
 It does this by binding to the cannabinoid receptor type 1, which is abbreviated as CB1, and activates it.
 THC then works to increase your appetite.
 CB1 carries out various different effects, many of which even increase appetite.
-CB1 is found in many areas such as the basal ganglia, where cannabis might increase eating desire, limbic system, where cannabis might increase food delectableness, the small intestine as well as the stomach, where ghrelin is regulated which speeds up digestion of food, the hypothalamus that helps control food consumption.
+CB1 is found in many areas such as the basal ganglia, where cannabis might increase eating desire, limbic system, where cannabis might increase food delectableness, the small intestine as well as the stomach, where ghrelin is regulated which speeds up the digestion of food, the hypothalamus that helps control food consumption.
 THC works to increase the appetite by the activation of CB1.